JustinMorgan/universal-boilerplate/README.md

 # Quick Setup

+All steps after the first are optional.

 ### 1. Clone this repo to your machine

     git clone https://github.com/JustinMorgan/universal-boilerplate.git

-All steps after this one are optional.

 ### 2. Import .gitconfig